Ryan-Mus/GameEngine/README.md

+# Controls for msPacman
+DPAD for movement/menus
+A to confirm

+WASD for movement/menus
+Enter for confirm

+F1 to skip a level
+F2 to mute.

 # Minigin

 Minigin is a very small project using [SDL2](https://www.libsdl.org/) and [glm](https://github.com/g-truc/glm) for 2D c++ game projects.
 It is in no way a game engine, only a barebone start project where everything sdl related has been set up.
 It contains glm for vector math, to aleviate the need to write custom vector and matrix classes.